Chafing: Shorts, creams and how to soothe the condition

 A simple trick used by runners is to stick some Vaseline in the problem area between your legs, but many find it melts off too quickly and feels a bit greasy and gross.

 Then there’s the tried-and-tested talcum powder, which could work to dry up some of the sweat, but won’t keep the chafe at bay for long.

 Some people have had success with special undergarments designed to prevent heat rub.

-And this year, social media has come up with an alternative solution, which involves a product you likely already have in the back of your bathroom cabinet - roll-on deodorant.
+In years gone, sales of anti-chafing bands have gone through the roof, while social media users came up with an alternative solution, which involves a product you likely already have in the back of your bathroom cabinet – roll-on deodorant.